shash431/BDD-Java---Cucumber-framework-using-PICO/README.md

   - a manager class for the page Objects (PageObjectManager.java)
   - a manager class for the web driver (WebDriverManager.java)
   - a manager class for the properties (FileReaderManager.java)
+4. pageObjects:
+The page Object model (https://martinfowler.com/bliki/PageObject.html ) is used and is implemented using the Selenium page object factory.
+5. Providers:
+It contains a class for reading the configuration parameters.

+How to run the tests?

+Navigate to the location of the project and run the following command mvn test -Dcucumber.options="src/test/resources/Tests/<<feature-file-name>>.feature"